rtoal/plang-glossary/README.md

 A programming style centered on streams of data that are managed asynchronously.

 ### Race Condition
-The situtation in which the result of a section of multithreaded code depends on which thread ends up modifying a shared resource “first.“
+The situation in which the result of a section of multithreaded code depends on which thread ends up modifying a shared resource “first.“

 ### Receiver
 In a method invocation, the object on which a method is invoked.